swcarpentry/make-novice/episodes/02-makefiles.md

 generating a file called `isles.dat` and that creating this file requires `books/isles.txt` - is now made explicit by Make's syntax.

-Let's first sure we start from scratch and delete the `.dat` and `.png` files we created earlier:
+Let's first ensure we start from scratch and delete the `.dat` and `.png` files we created earlier:

 ~~~